jmandel/fhir-js-client/docs/README.md

 ## Client
-This is a FHIR client that is returned to you from the `ready()` SMART API call.
-You can also create it yourself if needed:
+This is a FHIR client that is returned to you from the `ready()` or the `init()` SMART API calls.
+You can also create it yourself if needed.
+For example, there is no need to authorize against an open FHIR server.
+You can skip that and start by creating a client instance:
 ```js
 // BROWSER
 const client = FHIR.client({